Template and InstanceType Management

 -

-Click on the Console tab at the top and use the Guest login credentials option to login to the console of the virtual machine.
+Click on the Console tab at the top and use the Guest login credentials that are provided and the Copy and Paste to console buttons to log into the console of the virtual machine.

 -